About The UAE

 - Notional pooling and cross-border notional pooling is permitted.

-- There are a total of 381 financial institutions in the UAE, and these include investment banks (two), wholesale banks (five), commercial banks and finance companies.
+- There are a total of 381 financial institutions in the UAE, and these include investment banks, wholesale banks, commercial banks and finance companies.

-- Four local banks, National Bank of Abu Dhabi (NBAD), Emirates National Bank of Dubai (ENBD), Abu Dhabi Commercial Bank (ADCB) and First Gulf Bank (FGB), dominate the banking sector, together owning more than 50% of total assets.
+- Four local banks, First Abu Dhabi Bank (FAB, merger of National Bank of Abu Dhabi and First Gulf Bank), Emirates NBD (merger of Emirates Bank International (EBI) and National Bank of Dubai), Abu Dhabi Commercial Bank (ADCB) and Dubai Islamic Bank (DIB), dominate the banking sector, together owning more than 62% of total assets (December 2016).

-- The UAE's Islamic banking sector is the third-largest globally, next to Saudi Arabia and Malaysia, comprising 19% of the country's total banking assets.
+- The UAE's Islamic banking sector is the third-largest globally, next to Saudi Arabia and Malaysia, and accounts for 20% of the country's total banking assets.

-- Interest: Available to savings accounts, time deposit accounts and current accounts (upon approval by the Central Bank of the UAE (Central Bank)).
+- Interest is available on savings accounts, time deposit accounts and current accounts (upon approval by the Central Bank of the UAE).

 Legal and Regulatory